-Once you set up your A/B test in Sitefinity CMS, you track and measure the results in the automatically generated reports in Sitefinity Insight.
-After you start the A/B test and once any of the page variations or the original page is visited, Insight collects the data and displays detailed reports on the current state of test results:
+After you set up your A/B test in Sitefinity CMS, you track and measure the results in the automatically generated reports in Sitefinity Insight.
+After you start the A/B test and once any of the page variations or the original page is visited, Insight collects the data and displays detailed reports about the current state of test results:

 For details about A/B tests and how to manage them in Sitefinity CMS, see Work with A/B tests.

-IMPORTANT Your connection to Sitefinity CMS needs to be properly configured, so that Insight collects data.
-If connection is lost, the case may be that the A/B test is still going on but Insight does not track and accumulate data.
-In addition, you cannot manage the A/B test.
+IMPORTANT Your connection to Sitefinity CMS must be properly configured, so that Sitefinity Insight collects data.
+If connection is lost, the A/B test may still be going on, but Sitefinity Insight does not track and accumulate data.
+In this case, you are also not able to manage the A/B test.
 For more information, see Troubleshoot connection issues.

 For each A/B test, you see the following summary:

 The Goal completion rate graph visualizes how goal completion rate changes over time for each page variation.
-Hovering over each point on the graph drills into details of the rate for a specific date.
-In addition, if you added more than one goal, you can select the goal, which completion rates you want to analyze.
+Hovering over each point on the graph drills into the details of the rate for a specific date.
+In addition, if you added more than one goal, you can select the goal whose completion rates you want to analyze.

 Improvement percentage is calculated based on the Baseline, that is, the goal completion rate of the original page.